Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Why Do Employers Offer Unlimited PTO?

 The approach may also curtail the potential abuse of leave benefits.
-For example, some employers encounter employees who call in sick to use up the time they have available to them.
+For example, some employers encounter employees who call in sick to use up their available time.

 What Is Flexible Time Off (FTO)?